A Homological Approach to Factorization: Abstract

 \section{Abstract}

-Mott noted a one-to-one correspondence between saturated multiplicatively closed subsets of a domain $D$ and directed convex subgroups of the group of divisibility $D$ \cite{mott1974convex}.
-With this, we construct a functor between inclusions of saturated localizations of $D$ and projections onto partially ordered quotient groups of $G(D)$.
-We use this functor to construct many cochain complexes of $o$-homomorphisms of partially ordered groups.
-These complexes naturally lead to fundamental structure theorems and some natural cohomological results that provide insight into the factorization behavior of $D$.
+In \cite{mott1974convex}, Mott noted a one-to-one correspondence between saturated and multiplicatively closed subsets of a domain $D$ and directed convex subgroups of the group of divisibility $G(D)$.
+We construct a functor between inclusions into saturated localizations of $D$ and projections onto partially ordered quotient groups of $G(D)$.
+We use this functor to construct cochain complexes of $o$-homomorphisms of po-groups.
+These complexes naturally lead to structure theorems and cohomological results that provide insight into the factorization behavior of $D$.